-Eleanor is a computational biologist and data scientist with broad experience in using genomics data to inform drug discovery, target identification, target validation, and model selection.
+I am a computational biologist and data scientist with nearly two decades of experience using genomic data to inform drug discovery, target identification, target validation, and model selection.

-Past work includes:
+My past work includes:

-- Data visualization, including building interactive tools for exploring large datasets or the results of a complex analysis.
+- Data visualization, including building interactive tools for exploring large datasets or the results of a complex analysis

-- Programming: experience in R (8 year), Java (7 years)
+- Programming: R (8 years’ experience), Java (7 years)

 - Machine learning: clustering, classification, cross-validation